 “The virtual tour gave us an idea of what the house was like but we took into account that the camera can exaggerate the size of the rooms,” he adds.
 “To get a real sense of the dimensions of the rooms you have to be inside.
 If virtual reality can give you a sense of how you feel when you are actually in the room, then that is a magnitude beyond what we experienced.”

 Canadian real estate brokerages have been using online virtual tours for listing properties for a few years and now real estate is one of the first industries to pioneer and adopt virtual reality (VR) technology in a significant way.
-If you haven’t seen the realism and total immersion that’s possible with a VR headset, check it out (you’ll need a pair of $5 cardboard goggles to really feel like you’re inside that house).
+If you haven’t seen the realism and total immersion that’s possible with a VR headset, (you’ll need a pair of $5 cardboard goggles to really feel like you’re inside that house).

 Toronto-based Invent Dev has developed the virtual reality software that completely immerses the buyer and the seller into virtual worlds in 3D that until recently was the domain of video gamers.
 The company is using the latest tools, including the just-introduced Samsung Gear VR headset and the Oculus Rift virtual reality system.
 But you can also use Google Cardboard, a low-cost VR viewer, and a smartphone.